 World Pulling International and National Tractor Pullers Association Scholarships

 Two $1,000 WPI/NTPA scholarships are awarded each year, made possible by the NTPA's Pullers Against Drugs fund and other contributions to the WPI Scholarship Fund.
 These contributions include voluntary annual donations by NTPA members, donations by industry supporters in memory of loved ones, and money raised through raffles at the NTPA Banquet each year to support the longevity of pulling-related scholarships.

-High school seniors and college students in good academic standing who are immediate family members of NTPA competitors, crew members, officials, clerks, promoters, and associates are encouraged to apply for three $1,000 awards.
-Sponsoring these scholarships once again is K&K Insurance and World Pulling International.
-The application includes a series of questions regarding school and community involvement, along with a written essay prompt.
+High school seniors and college students in good academic standing who are immediate family members of NTPA competitors, crew members, officials, clerks, promoters, and associates are eligible for these scholarships through a nomination denoted on the application.

-Applicants must be, be nominated by, or be affiliated with an NTPA member and must complete the online application here.
-The application includes an essay which will be judged to determine the winner.
+Applicants must be, be nominated by, or be affiliated with an NTPA member and must complete the online application.
+The application includes an additional essay, which will be judged alongside the standard essay to determine the winner.

 The essay prompt for the 2022 Rod Deck Memorial Scholarship is: What impact do you feel that the increased push for the usage of renewable energy sources will have on agriculture?
 Explain.